-Hypotenuse AI wants to take the strain out of copywriting for ecommerce – TechCrunch
+Hypotenuse AI wants to take the strain out of copywriting for e-commerce – TechCrunch

 “It took forever to write effective copy.
 We were extremely frustrated with the process when all we wanted to do was to sell products,” he explains.
 “But we knew how much description and copy affect conversions and SEO so we couldn’t abandon it.”

 Wong had been working for Amazon, as an applied machine learning scientist for its Alexa AI assistant.
 So he had the technical smarts to tackle the problem himself.
 “I decided to use my background in machine learning to kind of automate this process.
-And I wanted to make sure I could help other ecommerce stores do the same as well,” he says, going on to leave his job at Amazon in June to go full time on Hypotenuse.
+And I wanted to make sure I could help other e-commerce stores do the same as well,” he says, going on to leave his job at Amazon in June to go full time on Hypotenuse.

 The core tech here — computer vision and natural language generation — is extremely cutting edge, per Wong.

-“What the technology looks like in the backend is that a lot of it is proprietary,” he says.
+“What the technology looks like in the back end is that a lot of it is proprietary,” he says.
 “We use computer vision to understand product images really well.
 And we use this together with any metadata that the product already has to generate a very ‘human fluent’ type of description.
 We can do this really quickly — we can generate thousands of them within seconds.”

 “A lot of the work went into making sure we had machine learning models or neural network models that could speak very fluently in a very human-like manner.
 For that we have models that have kind of learnt how to understand and to write English really, really well.
 They’ve been trained on the Internet and all over the web so they understand language very well.
 “Then we combine that together with our vision models so that we can generate very fluent description,” he adds.